This article provides information about:

-Retention defines the rules for retaining your backups (snapshot or recovery point) within the storage.
+Retention defines the rules for retaining your backups (recovery point) within the storage.
 Use the retention period to define the duration for which you want to retain your historical backups.

 The objective of retention is to keep important data for future access, depending on how critical it is.
 Retention also ensures that backups that are no longer required are cleaned from your storage periodically, resulting in less storage utilization and costs.

 The retention period would not be honored for the most recent recovery point when a server or VM or backup set is disabled.
 This allows you to restore the latest recovery point later if required.

 Retention should consider the value of your data and the compliance requirements.
 The different types of data will be retained for different durations.
 For example, a bank's retention period for customers' financial records is different from facilities inventory records.

 The main factors to consider while defining a retention period are:

 - Compliance requirements

 Retention period settings

 Druva follows the Grandfather-Father-Son (GFS) retention model wherein, in case of an overlap, the retention setting of the longer period (Son-Father-Grandfather relation) is considered.
 The recovery point is expired as per the settings of the higher period.
 For example, in case there is an overlap between the daily and weekly retention period, the weekly retention period is considered.
 So daily is the smallest unit and weekly overrides daily > monthly overrides weekly > yearly overrides monthly.

 Also, Druva follows the Gregorian calendar for tracking days.